ac-alpha/Bunku-the-Bot/README.md

 ## Usage

-This bot has following five commands.
+This bot has following six commands.

 1. `startrecording` : to start recording your leaves
 2. `left <course-code> class`: to record a leave for particular course code
 3. `<course-code> class cancelled` : to report about a course class cancelled
 4. `extra class <course-code>` : to report about an extra class
 5. `attendancerecord` : to show your attendance record
+6. `totalworkingdays` : to show total working days and 75% of it

 ## Setup

+- First clone the bot repository
+- Activate python3 virtual environment
+- Navigate into bot repository
+- Run the bot using command `Zulip-terminal bunku`

 ### Usage examples